Skip to content Skip to footer

 The following information is a guide to your expected recovery.

-If you have any concerns, please feel free to call Newcastle Oral & Facial Surgery.
+If you have any concerns, please feel free to call OMS Specialists.

 • Please organise someone to drive you home from hospital